-Images are crucial for content strategy, but we don’t want them to load slowly.
+Images are crucial for content strategy, but we don’t want them to take too long to load.
 The key is to use them properly to avoid slowing down your WordPress site.
-Let’s see the six techniques you can use to prevent your images from loading slowly.
+Let’s see the six techniques you can use to improve images loading on your WordPress site.

 1. Resize and compress images

-Always optimize your images by resizing and compressing them.
+If you want to speed up your images, you should always optimize your photos by resizing and compressing them.
 Lossy and lossless compression are two methods commonly used to optimize your website for faster load time, ultimately speeding up the page load.
 Those two high-level tactics are well explained in our guide about how to reduce image size without losing quality.

 - Lossy = a filter that eliminates some of the data.
 The quality of the image is impacted.